genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ![](/img/cluster-nodea-now-primary.png)

 For reference, let's look at a process that has been configured to run on the Primary node only.
-The key definition at the end of the block is:
+The key definition at the end of the block is the one that sets **primaryOnly** to **true**:
-**<primaryOnly>true</primaryOnly>**

     <process name="GENESIS_AUTH_CONSOLIDATOR">
         <groupId>AUTH</groupId>